Design System for Learning Management Platform

-The learning management platform for employee training and customer education, offering tools for course creation, delivery, tracking, and reporting.
+The learning management system for employee training and customer education, offering tools for course creation, delivery, tracking, and reporting.

 Project Overview